It’s All About The Animals

 Dog Day Afternoon Community Carnival

-After a hiatus of 6 years, we are very excited to once again hold this FREE, fun community event!
+After a hiatus of 6 years, we once again held this FREE, fun community event at the Aspen Animal Shelter on Sunday, July 6th.

-free community event is generously sponsored by Aspen Meadows Resort, The Aspen Times, Natural Balance, Alpine Bank and produced by EKS Events.
+This amazing, free community event was generously sponsored by Aspen Meadows Resort, The Aspen Times, Natural Balance, Alpine Bank and produced by EKS Events.

 Arrivals from our partner, NMDR